Kang Sang-jung

-Kang Sang-jung (Hangul: 강상중, Hanja: 姜尙中; Japanese name - which Kang used until his undergraduate days - Nagano Tetsuo (永野鉄男) 1950) is a second-generation Zainichi Korean political scientist, writer and public commentator.
-He has been an academic at several Japanese universities including the University of Tokyo (1996-2013), and President of Seigakuin University (2013-2015).
+Kang Sang-jung (Korean: 강상중; Hanja: 姜尙中; born 1950), also known by his Japanese name Nagano Tetsuo (永野鉄男), is a Japanese-born South Korean political scientist, writer and public commentator.
+He has been an academic at several Japanese universities including the University of Tokyo (1996–2013), and President of Seigakuin University (2013–2015).
 He is currently Chairman of the Board of Kumamoto Prefectural Theatre.

 Biography

 The third son of a Korean migrant from the Masan area of Korea, Kang was born and grew up in Kumamoto in Kyūshū.
 He has described his childhood experiences in his autobiography "Zainichi", published in 1994.

 After studying at Waseda University, he was an exchange student at the University of Nurnberg, Erlangen in the then West Germany.
 His encounters with the families of migrant workers in Germany had a lasting influence on his understanding of Zainichi Korean identity.